CorporateRewards/docs-myrewards/source/includes/api/core/_transactions.md

 Adjustment | Yes | either
 Account Closure | Programme config dependant | Debit only

 Example below shows a transaction that will credit 100 points to a user debited from the programme balance.
-On the users points statement a reason of 'Employee of the month' will be shown.
+On the user's points statement a reason of 'Employee of the month' will be shown.

 ``` http
 POST /api/v1/users/123/transactions HTTP/1.1